Infineon/virtual-connectivity-manager/README.md

    See [connectivity-utilities library API documentation]( https://Infineon.github.io/connectivity-utilities/api_reference_manual/html/group__logging__utils.html ).

 ### Enable logs in dual core application

+**Note:** The following instructions are specific to PSOC&trade; 62S2 platforms.
+For other supported platforms, consult the platform-specific documentation.

 To enable debug log messages on both cores, the application needs to reserve two distinct UART ports.